 The structured viva component will be standard set using the Angoff method.
 This approach to standard setting is widely used, is approved by the GMC, and is a significant advancement on the previous criteria applied to pass the exam.

 There are two routes of eligibility to take the assessment:

 1. Applicant is on the GMC’s Specialist Register for Ophthalmology.

-2. Those without specialist registration in ophthalmology must have:
+2. Those without specialist registration in ophthalmology must have evidence of substantive experience:

 ii.
 MRCOphth as awarded from 1 January 1997 to 31 December 2008 OR